Skip to main content

 What Are the 2025 Toyota Crown Specs?

-Detailed specifications for the 2025 Toyota Crown as reported by the manufacturer.
-Specifications may vary by trim, market, and production date.
-Source: manufacturer-reported data.
+Core specifications for the 2025 Toyota Crown as reported by the manufacturer.
+Figures may vary by trim, option packages, and production date.
+Source: manufacturer data.

 Engine2.5L I4, 2.4L I4